codex-academy/oh-oh/pages/light.md

 # Light

-We will explore the basic principles of Object Orientation using a `Light`.
+We will explore the basic principles of Object Orientation using a `Light` as an example.

 What are the attributes and behaviour of a light?

 For the purpose of our discussion a `Light`:

 * can be switched on and off;
+* it can blink;
-* and it can have a colour.
+* and it can have a color.

+## Classes vs Objects

+In Object Oriented programming a class is a template or blueprint for an Object.
+A class can be used to create multiple instances of the Class, a Class instance is called an Object.

+Although each Object shares the same behaviour, each one got it's own internal data(state) that is managed by the Object instance methods.
+In Javascript `constructor functions` are used as classes and are instantiated using the `new` keyword.

-## The constructor
+## The object constructor

+Object Constructor allows for data to be passed into a Class to create a resulting Object instance.
+This enables the same class to be instantiated with different datasets.
+In Javascript a `constructor function` is acting as both the `class` and the `object constructor`.
+The constructor function takes in parameters and is executed at object instantiation time.

+## Applied

-The colour of a Light instance is specified when an instance is being created.
-The Object `constructor` is the function that is being called when a new instance of the `Light` class is instantiated.
-The constructor allows for different variables to be passed into the Class to create the resulting Object instance.
+Let's create a Light class for which you can specify the color.
+The color of a Light instance is specified when an instance is being created.
+The Object `constructor` is the function that is being called when a new instance of the `Light` class is instantiated as discussed.

-In main stream Object Oriented programming languages classes will be created as a template from which Object instances are created.
-These object will have constructor functions that are being called when instances of the class is being instantiated.
-Javascript is using a concept called constructor functions, to simulate this pattern.

-You can create a constructor function like this:
+You can create a `constructor function` like this:

 ```javascript
 var Light = function(color){
     this.color = color;
 }
 ```

-Which allow you to instantiate various different Light instances like this:
+Now you can instantiate various Light instances like this:

 ```javascript
     var orangeLight = new Light('orange');